The efficacy of tournament designs: Introduction

+\citet{Appleton1995} and \citet{McGarrySchutz1997} have studied tournaments with eight or $16$ players.
+This paper, similarly to \citet{ScarfYusofBilbao2009}, analyses a tournament with $32$ competitors.
+The enlargement allows considering a broader range of structures, e.g.\ multi-stage tournament with eight groups.
+Since the number of competitors in several contests is larger than $16$, this modification strengthens the applicability of our results, too.

-Our major contribution is in showing that the Swiss-system is basically more efficacious than any other tournament format containing the same number of matches, especially with respect to its ability to reproduce the \emph{full} ranking of the players.
-On the other hand, increasing the number of matches between the same players seems to be wasteful: it is better to integrate two separate knockout contests in an ingenious way than to organise more matches in the same schedule.
+Our major contribution resides in showing that the Swiss-system is basically more efficacious than any other tournament format containing the same number of matches, especially with respect to its ability to reproduce the \emph{full} ranking of the players.
+On the other hand, increasing the number of matches between the same players seems to be wasteful: it is better to integrate two separate knockout contests in an ingenious way than to organise more matches according to the same schedule.
+Seeding can substantially improve the efficacy of a format, however, it requires an unrealistically good prediction about the true ranking of the players.
+Real data suggest that actual performance in a tournament can significantly differ from the past performance of the players, leaving seeding a significant, but ultimately marginal element in increasing the accuracy of a format.
+This is reinforced by a recent statistical study, which reveals that seeding itself does not contribute positively to the success of the teams in the UEFA Champions League and the UEFA Europa League \citep{EngistMerkusSchafmeister2021}.